binaryage/totalspaces-web/navigation.md

 But note that the notification doesn't show on the dashboard.

-You can also navigate using the "Overview Grid", a birds eye view of each of your desktops.
+You can also navigate using the [Overview Grid](/overview), a birds eye view of each of your desktops.

 <img src="/images/grid-view-6.png">